Bryanfalcarruz/Portafolio/Automatizaciones_simples/Python/file_organizer/README.md

 Technologies used
 Python 3
 Standard modules: os, shutil

 ## Possible use cases

-Automatically organize download folders.
+-Automatically organize download folders.

-Classify files on USB drives or shared folders.
+-Classify files on USB drives or shared folders.

-Automate file cleanup on personal or work computers.
+-Automate file cleanup on personal or work computers.